Tuition and Fees

 - purchase a permit;

-- properly display the permit anytime the vehicle is parked on campus; and
+- properly display a Texas State physical or virtual parking permit anytime the vehicle is parked on campus; and

 - become familiar with and abide by the traffic and parking rules which are enforced at all times throughout the year.